 B.Arch, Cornell University; M.Arch, Harvard GSD

-Sandy Yum is principal of XOAXO, an architectural design practice based in Los Angeles, and Lecturer at the School of Architecture at the University of Southern California.
-Sandy’s professional work focuses on commercial work ranging in office designs in the Arts District to commercials showroom spaces both in Los Angeles and New York City.
+Sandy Yum is a partner at Project Room LA, an architectural design practice based in Los Angeles, and Lecturer at the School of Architecture at the University of Southern California.
+Sandy’s professional work focuses on commercial work ranging in office designs in the Arts District to showroom spaces both in Los Angeles and New York City.
 In her practice she explores her interest in the intersection of Art and Architecture through cross-disciplinary collaborations.
 At USC, Sandy teaches design studios and drawing courses in both the undergraduate and graduate architecture programs.
-Sandy received her Master's of Architecture from Harvard University and her Bachelor's of Architecture in Architecture from Cornell University.
+Sandy received her Master's of Architecture from Harvard University and her Bachelor's of Architecture from Cornell University.

 - 102alArchitectural Design IArchitectural Design I

 Examine the critical role of materials and methods for the design and construction of buildings.
 The primary focus is on materials and systems, their properties and connections, and their intrinsic relationship to structural systems and environmental performance.

 Students will develop a fundamental understanding of: the relationship of materiality to construction systems and techniques, how building materials are manufactured, and how a material’s modular form, dimensions and intrinsic qualities influence the design process.
 Students will learn about various building systems, and how these systems assist in the expression of a design concept, through an examination of precedent projects whose design concepts were generated by material logics and systems.
 Students will work hands-on with building materials (concrete, wood, metal, etc.) to get an understanding of each material’s properties.

 - 105lFundamentals of Design CommunicationFundamentals of Design Communication